Robert-van-Engelen/Forth500/manual.md

 The tick `'` word parses the name of a word in the dictionary and returns its execution token on the stack.
 An execution token points to executable code in the dictionary located directly after the name of a word.
 The `EXECUTE` word executes code pointed to by an execution token.
-Therefore, `' some-word EXECUTE` is the same as executing `some-word`.
+Therefore, `' my-word EXECUTE` is the same as executing `my-word`.

+Executing an uninitialized deferred word throws exception -256 "execution of an uninitialized deferred word".
+To make a deferred word do nothing, assign `NOOP` ("no-operation") to the deferred word.

 To assign one deferred word to another we use `ACTION-OF`, for example: